wp-plugins/wp-super-simple-speed/readme.txt

 = Premium Features =

-	√ EVERYTHING in free version PLUS
+	√ EVERYTHING in free version plus

-	√ full browser caching with mod_deflate for content compression, far-future-expires-headers and cache-control headers

-	√ automatic HTML/JS/CSS optimization/minification
+	√ full browser caching with mod_deflate for content compression, far-future-expires-headers and cache-control headers √ automatic HTML/JS/CSS optimization/minification
 	√ automatic image lazy loading functionality

-	√ automatically sets UTF-8 character encoding for .css .atom .rdf and several other file types √ forces compression for mangled `Accept-Encoding` request headers √ sends the CORS header for images when requested
-	√ allows cross-origin access to web fonts
-	√ prevents recompression for certain data
+	√ and much, much more !

+	√ no annual license renewals
-	√ disables post-revisions and auto-drafts
+	√ WooCommerce and EDD compatible
-	√ disables self-pings

-	√ one click installation
 	√ ideal for shared-hosting environments
-	√ WooCommerce and EDD compatible
-	√ no annual license renewals
 	√ most lightweight WordPress performance plugin (less than 50KB in size)

+See all premium version features on [WP-Superformance](http://wp-superformance.com/)

+= Backup =

+Please make sure that you make a backup of your root .htaccess before installing this plugin (just for good practice).

 = Need help with your page speed? =

 Don't have the time to optimize your site for best page speed and performance?
 Bumping into conflicts when trying?
 OPTIPress can help.
 Visit us at [OPTIPress - The WP Page Speed and Performance Professionals](http://optipress.org/) to see what we can do for you.

-= Backup =

-Please make sure that you make a backup of your root .htaccess before installing this plugin (just for good practice).

-The WP Super Simple Speed plugin is maintained by [OPTIPress - The WordPress Page Speed and Performance Optimization Professionals](http://optipress.org/)
+The WP Super Simple Speed plugin is maintained by [WP-Superformance](http://wp-superformance.com/)

 == Installation ==